 Name-Based CCH Search: The VR Counselor submits the request via (choose one):

-Email: Send an encrypted email to the Regional Office Point of Contact (POC).
+Email: Send an encrypted email to the State Office Point of Contact (POC).
 Add the subject line: <ENCRYPT> Background Check Request.
 Include the signed Request for Computerized Criminal History Search (VR1510) in Microsoft Word or PDF.

-DocuSign: Send the Request for Computerized Criminal History Search (VR1510) via DocuSign to the assigned Regional Office POC once the customer’s signature is completed within the DocuSign system.
+DocuSign: Send the Request for Computerized Criminal History Search (VR1510) via DocuSign to the assigned State Office POC once the customer’s signature is completed within the DocuSign system.

-The Regional POC for CCH will conduct the CCH search.
+The State Office POC for CCH will conduct the CCH search.

-The Regional POC for CCH will provide the CCH record to the TWC-VR Counselor, or notify that no records were found, via encrypted email with the subject line <ENCRYPT> Background Check Response.
+The State Office POC for CCH will provide the CCH record to the TWC-VR Counselor, or notify that no records were found, via encrypted email with the subject line <ENCRYPT> Background Check Response.

 If a customer discloses they have a criminal record but no record is returned, it is possible the local arresting authority did not report the crime to DPS and the VR Counselor should direct the customer to their local authority to handle any disputes.

-If verification of a CCH record cannot be made based on a customer's name, the Regional POC instructs the VR Counselor to follow the procedure to request a fingerprint-based CCH search.
+If verification of a CCH record cannot be made based on a customer's name, the State Office POC instructs the VR Counselor to follow the procedure to request a fingerprint-based CCH search.

 If a name-based CCH search reveals any result that needs to be discussed, to clear any possible misidentification, the VR Counselor contacts the State Office POCs to obtain a fingerprint-based CCH search.